Gravity Connect OpenAI

 Assistants

-To use this endpoint, you first need to create an assistant in OpenAI’s playground.
-There, you will be able to select a model and set up Instructions for your assistants.
+To use this endpoint, you first need to create an Assistant in OpenAI’s playground.
+There, you will be able to select a model and set up Instructions for your Assistants.

 Not to be confused with the assistant message role, the Assistants endpoint is tailored for interacting with AI-powered assistants that use OpenAI’s models and can call on tools.
 Assistants can handle specific tasks, like answering questions, offering recommendations, or performing actions on behalf of the user.

-These interactions are contextual within a single session, meaning the assistant can remember previous exchanges during that session.
+These interactions are contextual within a single session, meaning the Assistant can remember previous exchanges during that session.

 Example Use: Developing a virtual assistant that helps users plan meals by suggesting recipes based on dietary preferences and available ingredients.